SAP-samples/cloud-extension-s4hana-business-process/mission/create-software-tests/create-ui-tests.md

     ![mockfolder](./images/ui-test-4.png)

 2. Now you need to deploy both the application and mock server.
-For this you need to make use of the mta_Test.yaml file.
-This file is a bit different from the mta.yaml file because of the following mentioned:
+For this you need to make use of the `tests/ui/mta.yaml` file.
+This file is a bit different from the `mta.yaml` file in the root because of the following mentioned:
     - **mock-srv** module defined to deploy the mock server [Check modules]
     - **bupa** destination to make use of the deployed mock server [Check resource BusinessPartnerValidation-dest]
     - all destinations being created at the **subaccount** level instead of the instance level, to prevent the deployed application from having a guid in its url [Check resource BusinessPartnerValidation-dest and module BusinessPartnerValidation-launchpad]

-    So first change the name of the current file **mta.yaml to mta_Prod.yaml** and change **mta_Test.yaml to mta.yaml**.
+    So first change the name of the current file **mta.yaml to mta_Prod.yaml** and move the **tests/ui/mta.yaml** file to the root.
 You file structure should now look like:

     ![mtaFileName](./images/ui-test-6.png)

 3. Now open your terminal login to any subaccount and space of your choice :
     ```
     cf api <API-ENDPOINT>
     cf login -u <USER-ID> -p <PASSWORD>
     cf target -o <ORG> -s <SPACE>
     ```

 4. Deploy your application as :